 Labs: All 8 labs count towards your grade.
 No make-up labs.
 Late labs will incur a penalty.
-You MUST wear eye single page.
+You MUST wear eye protection during lab.

 Lab Notebook: You will need to purchase a Composition notebook.
 They are about \$1.
-The pages are sewn.
+The pages are sewn in.
 Not spiral bound.
 Not perforated pages.
-Be sure you buy the correct Composition notebook, no other notebook will be allowed.
-First, number all pages, front and back, at the upper right hand corner.
+Be sure you buy the correct Composition notebook; no other notebook will be allowed.
+First, number all pages, front and back, at the upper right-hand corner.
 Number ALL pages.
-Number every
+Number every single page, front and back.